Creating a Seamless Customer Experience in E-commerce Environments

 This retailer got it right – the right buyer with the right offer at the right time.
 Success!
 Then the experience immediately went awry.

 As Forbes succinctly points out, convenience is one of the biggest differences between in-store and online shopping.
-Each negative experience chips away at this primary benefit e-commerce is meant to provide.
+Each negative experience chips away at this primary benefit ecommerce is meant to provide.

 Common barriers include: